Stamford, Lincolnshire: Engineering

-Publishing and broadcasting
+Media and publishing

-The Stamford Mercury claimed to have been published since 1695 as "Britain's oldest newspaper", but in fact it was founded in 1710 as the Stamford Post.
-However, it is the oldest provincial continuous newspaper title, as The Stamford Mercury has been in print since 1712.
+The Stamford Mercury claims to be "Britain's oldest continuously published newspaper title".
+The Mercury has been published since 1712 but its masthead formerly claimed it was established in 1695 and still has "Britain's Oldest Newspaper".

-Local radio provision was shared between Peterborough's Heart East (102.7 – Heart Peterborough closed in July 2010) and Greatest Hits Radio Stamford and Rutland (formerly Rutland Radio) (a 97.4 transmitter on Little Casterton Road) from Oakham.
+Local radio provision was shared between Peterborough's Heart East (102.7 – Heart Peterborough closed in July 2010) and Greatest Hits Radio Midlands (formerly Rutland Radio) (a 97.4 transmitter on Little Casterton Road) from Oakham.
 Since March 2021, Rutland and Stamford Sound has been providing a locally based service via the internet.
-Other stations include BBC Radio Cambridgeshire (95.7 from Peterborough), BBC Radio Northampton (103.6 from Corby) and BBC Radio Lincolnshire (94.9).
-NOW Digital broadcasts from an East Casterton transmitter covering the town and Spalding, which provides the Peterborough 12D multiplex (BBC Radio Cambridgeshire and Heart East).
+Other stations include BBC Radio Cambridgeshire (95.7 from Peterborough), and BBC Radio Lincolnshire (94.9).
+NOW Digital broadcasts from an East Casterton transmitter covering the town and Spalding, which provides the NOW Peterborough 12D multiplex (BBC Radio Cambridgeshire and Heart East).

+Local news and television programmes are provided by BBC East Midlands and ITV Central.
 Stamford has a lower-power television relay transmitter, due to it being in a valley, which takes its transmission from Waltham, not Belmont.
+BBC Yorkshire and Lincolnshire and ITV Yorkshire can be received from the Belmont transmitting station.

 Local publishers include Key Publishing (aviation) and the Bourne Publishing Group (pets).
 Old Glory, a specialist magazine for steam power and traction engines, was published in Stamford.

 Landmarks

 Stamford was the first conservation area designated in England and Wales, under the Civic Amenities Act 1967.
 There are over 600 listed buildings in and around the town.

+St Leonard’s Priory is the oldest building in the town, legendarily founded by Wilfrid, tutor to the son of the Anglo-Saxon King Oswiu.
+The site retains Norman architectural features, including pillars and arches dating to around 1090, with a west front constructed circa 1150.

+Significant unlisted properties include the Corn Exchange in Broad Street which was completed in 1859.

 The Industrial Revolution left Stamford largely untouched.
 Much of the centre was built in the 17th and 18th centuries in Jacobean or Georgian style.
 It is marked by streets of timber-framed and stone buildings using local limestone and by little shops tucked down back alleys.
 Several former coaching inns survive, their large doorways being a feature.
-The main shopping area was pedestrianised in the 1980s.
+The main shopping area was pedestrianised in the 1970s.

 Near Stamford (but in the historical Soke of Peterborough) is Burghley House, an Elizabethan mansion, built by the First Minister of Elizabeth I, Sir William Cecil, later Lord Burghley.
 It is the ancestral seat of the Marquess of Exeter.
 The tomb of William Cecil is in St Martin's Church, Stamford.
 The parkland of the Burghley Estate adjoins the town on two sides.
+It includes ancient trees, a population of fallow deer, and vistas designed by landscape architect Capability Brown.
 Another country house near Stamford, Tolethorpe Hall, hosts outdoor theatre productions by the Stamford Shakespeare Company.

 Tobie Norris had a bell foundry in the town in the 17th century.
 His name is borne by a pub in St Paul's Street.